|Pilot 2nd Lt. Richard S. Strommen, O-746216 (survived) Jefferson County, WI

 Assigned to the 5th Air Force, 8th Fighter Group, 80th Fighter Squadron.
 No known nickname or nose art.

-On September 15, 1943 took off from 3 Mile Drome near Port Moresby on a mission.
+On September 15, 1943 took off from 3 Mile Drome near Port Moresby piloted by 2nd Lt.
+Richard S. Strommen on a mission.
 During the flight, this Lightning became lost in bad weather and Strommen bailed out and landed safely.

-This P-38 is located 15 miles northwest of Kikori, Gulf Province.
-Located four miles up river from Baimuru (Ibiko village).
+fifteen miles northwest of Kikori in Gulf Province.
 The tail boom has traces of a tail letter (letter unknown).
-The 80th Fighter Squadron used letters the tail of aircraft.
+The 80th Fighter Squadron used letters the tails of aircraft.

 PNG Museum Aircraft Status Card - P-38G Lightning 42-12709